1962 Waterford Senior Hurling Championship

 The 1962 Waterford Senior Hurling Championship was the 62nd staging of the Waterford Senior Hurling Championship since its establishment by the Waterford County Board in 1897.

 Mount Sion were the defending champions.

-Erin's Own won the championship after a 5–07 to 1–04 defeat of Mount Sion in the final.
-This was their 13th championship title overall and their first title since 1947.
-It remains their last championship victory.
+The final, a replay, was played on 25 November 1962 at Walsh Park in Waterford, between Mount Sion and Erin's Own, in what was their fourth consecutive meeting in the final.
+Erin's Own won the match by 5–07 to 1–14 to claim their 13th championship title overall and a first title in 15 years.